forval13/easy-guac/README.md

 git clone "https://github.com/forval13/easy-guac.git"
 cd guacamole-docker-compose
 ./prepare.sh
-docker-compose up -d
+docker compose up -d
 ~~~

 Your guacamole server should now be available at `https://ip of your server:8443/`.
 The default username is `guacadmin` with password `guacadmin`.